-This course is designed to assist students in transition into the educational setting and to aid them in developing skills that are essential for success in the healthcare field.
-Freshman Orientation will provide the freshman student with an orientation environment that will give them the knowledge and tools necessary to gain ultimate success in the academic and clinical settings.
-Students will learn the importance of writing a text to a specific audience and of learning to write as a process.
-Assignments consist of various writing modes, observation, and reading.
+This course is designed to assist students in transition into the educational setting and to aid them in developing skills that are essential for success in the Pharmacy Technician Program.
+The Pharmacy Technician program will provide the student with a Pharmacy environment that will give them the knowledge and tools necessary to gain ultimate success in the academic and clinical settings.
+Students will learn the important of working in Pharmacy outpatient and inpatient environment.
+Assignments consist of metric conversions, medical terminology, and anatomy and physiology.